Gasoline vs. diesel? A never-ending question and dilemma.

 Simply, when you press the accelerator pedal on a modern diesel, in most cases, it puts a smile on your face.
 They go like the wind, have no problem producing enormous amounts of torque in seconds, and at the same time maintain a good level of fuel efficiency.

-Gasoline engines, on the other hand are also good but always need that revving up in order to maintain a constant level of performance.
+Gasoline engines, on the other hand, are also good but always need that revving up to maintain a constant level of performance.
 High revs mean higher fuel consumption and if you’re a fan of revving up all the time it’s a question of how long will the engine last.

 On the part of the performance, I would always recommend a modern diesel engine.
 Huge amounts of torque, instantaneous power, comfortable driving, low fuel consumption….can a driver ask for more?

-If it wasn’t for the expensive maintenance for the diesel engine, I would say it was near perfect.
+If it wasn’t for the expensive maintenance of the diesel engine, I would say it was near perfect.